I’m a cisgender, straight woman. I grew up knowing I was female, inside and out. But what if my gender identity had been different.

 Suppose I entered the boys’ bathroom, probably with the same hesitancy you’d enter the “wrong” restroom.
 Maybe the boys would be hostile.
 Maybe they’d make comments about my body, put their hands on me, become violent.
 Maybe I’d be so upset that I’d promise myself I’d never again use the bathroom during school.
 But one day I’d really need to, so I’d duck into the girls’ bathroom, because this was where I belonged, because I was female.
 I’d pray I’d be safe.
 But the girls whispered, shot comments, pointed.

 Somehow, I’d get through the day.
 I’d return home, needing to regroup, regain my sense of safety.
-Then I’d turn on the news, and the federal government would announce that I could be forced to use the “wrong” restroom.
+Then I’d turn on the news, and some state governments would announce that my identity wasn’t valid, that I was a lesser being, not deserving equal rights and protections.
 The way I was treated in the bathrooms by both girls and boys was perfectly fine.
 If I didn’t like it, then it was my fault for defining myself as female.

 Take a moment, and imagine.

-This is the message the transgender population has been given by the people who are supposed to be our most powerful protectors.
+This is the message the transgender population has been given by some of the people who are supposed to be our protectors.
 I’ve written this post as if they were me.

 Now imagine that they were you.